Daily Bagel: Andy Murray's R&R

 • Peter Bodo isn't sold on the Maria Sharapova-Jimmy Connors partnership.

 Connors not only has very big shoes to fill, he’s got very different feet from the man he’s succeeding.
 Right off the bat, it will be interesting to see how the guy in the Members-Only jacket will get along in Sharapova’s glitzy sphere.
-He also brings a lot more personal baggage—and clout—to the job than did [Thomas] Hogstedt.
+He also brings a lot more personal baggage—and clout—to the job than did [Thomas] Hogstedt.• Non-tennis: The New York Times with a great profile of Jack Handey, the man behind Saturday Night Live's "Deep Thoughts."

 It starts with Connors’ own celebrity.
 His gig with [Andy] Roddick represented a return to the limelight, and Connors appears to have enjoyed it.
 Now he has a tell-all autobiography to sell, and the U.S. Open represents his biggest potential hit.
 If you were disinclined to believe that Connors is a low-class, self-aggrandizing guy willing to sell out anyone he knows, you no longer have to take his critics’ word for it.
 You can just read “The Outsider,” in which he makes the case all by himself.